Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 ### Creating In-Scene Placed Network Prefab Instances
 In order to create a Network Prefab that can be used as an in-scene placed `NetworkObject` you must do the following:
-1. In the scene you wish to create the instance (or any open scene) create an empty GameObject and add a `NetworkObject` component to it.
+1. Create a prefab asset (from a GameObject in a scene or creating it directly in a subfolder within Assets).
-2. Add any other `NetworkBehaviour`s required by your in-scene placed `NetworkObject`.
+2. Add only one `NetworkObject` component to the root GameObject of the prefab.
-3. Drag and drop the newly created GameObject into your Prefab (or associated) folder.
+3. Add any other `NetworkBehaviour`s (on the root or on any level of child GameObject under the root prefab GameObject).
-4. Delete the GameObject instance in your scene (this is *required* to get a proper `GlobalObjectIdHash` value assigned)
+4. If you created the prefab asset from an existing scene, then the original in-scene placed object will automatically become a network prefab instance.
-5. Finally, drag and drop an instance of your newly created Network Prefab into the scene you wish to have an instance of your in-scene placed `NetworkObject`.
+5. If you created the prefab asset directly in a subfolder under the Assets directory, then drag and drop the newly created network prefab into the scene of choice.

 :::note
 You may need to deactivate **Enter Play Mode Options** if your `NetworkBehaviour` components do not spawn.